puttareddy/yashu-alexa-skill/README.md

 * Choose Alexa, Alexa Skill Kit
 * Add a New Skill
 * Fill Out Forms with INTENTS and UTTERANCES values from the above deployed endpoint.
 Invoke and copy these values from the ```/test``` endpoint from the above deployed application.
-* Choose `HTTPs` in _Service Endpoint Type_ in the Alexa app configuration on [developer.amazon.com](https://developer.amazon.com) and point to one of your apps.
-For example, [alexa-app-server-hello-world](https://github.com/dblock/alexa-app-server-hello-world) is available at `https://alexa-app-server-hello-world.herokuapp.com/alexa/hello_world`.
+* Choose `HTTPs` in _Service Endpoint Type_ in the Alexa app configuration on [developer.amazon.com](https://developer.amazon.com) and point to deployed app at `https://<app-name>.herokuapp.com/test`.
+Application name would change based on where it is deployed.

 OR
 * Just specify the Lambda ARM, if you deploy it as a Lambda function